Swansea City succession planning post Steve Cooper is already underway

 On the appointment of Siewert this response was the first from the club in 2019.
 "Like any good football club – or successful business outside football – we have succession plans in place for our key roles.
 A major one here is the role of head coach” So, this transparent mindset to a fluid and professional progression will be more than evident at Swansea City.
 Winter won’t abandon that ethos.
 It’s already been seen in the youth and reserve set ups at the club since his arrival.
 A quick and well thought out response to the ever changing daily lives of football business management.

 Many would be thinking, yes, of course you would be always planning against the volatile business of football management.
 However, that’s not the point.
-The point here is Swansea City have been on a downward spiral for around 10 weeks, the performances have been borderline dreadful at times.
+The point here is Swansea City performances last season were borderline dreadful at times.
 The person who takes the hit when things start to become incompatible in any business is generally the figurehead or appointed manager of that particular operation.

-Winter’s strategy will be to ride out the season, see how the business end of the last fixtures pan out, and capably search out likely replacements for Cooper and Marsh.
+Winter’s strategy has been to ride out the season, see how the business end of the last fixtures pan out, and capably search out likely replacements for Cooper and Marsh.
 Believe it.
-This gives him time to respond with specific knowledge of where the club is come the end of the season in May.
-If it’s a play off failure Coopers stock no matter what people think will have risen more than ever before.
+He can’t just sit back and wait for Cooper to say something.
+Their recent meeting tells us both want firm commitment.
+Cooper on players and Winter on Cooper staying publicly he is a Swansea City employee for the coming season.
+The rumours of Cooper leaving, the discussions that have already taken place between Cooper and Winter have given the club a clear message.
+This gives Winter time to respond with specific knowledge of where the club is.
+It was a play off failure and Coopers stock, no matter what people think will have risen more than ever before.
 Two play offs in two seasons.
 There’s many a club that would want that.
 If they do come sniffing the compensation clause for Cooper to leave would be triggered and Swansea are on an earner for his departure.
 The same thing every club these days incorporate in to contracts for every manager.
 That makes sense.
+Crystal Palace look the likeliest still today, but there seems to be some resistance from within the club, the fans especially.

-Of course it could well be that the stars, moon, sun, and whatever else needs to be in line grant Cooper what today seems the impossible.
-A play off success and premier league football, then it’s almost certain Cooper and Co will go nowhere.
-But we can promise you this, because Winter has a proven track record in succession planning.
+Cooper failed again in the play offs, but it was more hopeful and far more positive.
+That leaves him in demand.
+And we can promise you this, because Winter has a proven track record in succession planning.
 Discussions between those that need to know will have taken place and the scenarios evaluated.
 The who, why, what, were, when and how thought out, analysed and agreed upon.
 That means that Steve Cooper will already have had his future discussed and the outcomes determined on his performance complete.
 Goes without saying.

 Watching you, watching Huw, watching time.
 The reality